virtru/virtuoso-design-system/.github/pull_request_template.md

 _Please ensure to label (via GitHub labels) the PR with either patch, minor, or major._

 ### Proposed Changes
-_Please use the Jira Key followd by the changes_
+_Please use the Jira Key followed by the changes_

 - JIRAKEY-1234
   - Some change